KajeTheCat/data-structures-and-algorithms/python/code_challenges/linked_list_zip/README.md

 ## Approach and efficiency

 simply creating the function, traversing through each list one at a time in correspondance with the other lists current location.
 Whiteboard code did not work so my code is a bit different.
+Worked with Ibraheem and JJ.